bdreager/Gibson/README.rst

 Caveats
 ~~~~~~~

-This is a stupid, gaudy program and might run very poorly.
+This is a stupid, gaudy script and might run very poorly.
 The output is dependent on the size of the terminal window.
 If it runs poorly, shrink the window until it runs sort-of-okay

+For terminal windows under a certain size, the script will just crash.
+This will be fixed in the future.